techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 > [!NOTE]
 > When acquiring Teams Phone licenses from the telecom operator in India, specify how many numbers you will need and which type, wireline or wireless.

-- The India Teams Phone license supports the entitlement model for [Teams Phone Resource Account licenses](teams-add-on-licensing\virtual-user.md).
+- Teams Phone for India supports the entitlement model for [Teams Phone Resource Account licenses](teams-add-on-licensing\virtual-user.md).
   - Resource accounts for Auto attendants and Call Queues can be assigned with Operator Connect for India numbers.
 The resource accounts are provisioned as described in [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md), and don't require the India Teams Phone license.

 - The users in scope must be in **TeamsOnly** mode.
 It isn't required for the entire organization to be in TeamsOnly mode, but the users getting provisioned with Operator Connect in India must be in TeamsOnly mode.
 To learn more, see Understand [Microsoft Teams and Skype for Business coexistence and interoperability](teams-and-skypeforbusiness-coexistence-and-interoperability.md).

 - Operator Connect for India wireless numbers aren't supported by Teams Phone devices, SIP Device Hub devices, and Microsoft Teams Room systems.

 - It isn't possible to convert wireline numbers to wireless numbers.

 - For technical support, contact the customer support of your operator first.
 If the partner determines the issue is with Microsoft, they might ask you to raise a case with Microsoft, providing context of the investigation completed by the partner.
 If needed, the partner can bring the issue to Microsoft through their Microsoft support channel.
 Microsoft might reject support cases if investigation shows that the issue is one that the partner can address.